weigertlab/spotiflow/README.md

 [Rémy Dornier](https://github.com/rdornier) and colleagues at the [BIOP](https://github.com/BIOP) built an extension to run Spotiflow (prediction only) in QuPath.
 Please [check their repository](https://github.com/BIOP/qupath-extension-spotiflow) for documentation and installation instructions.

 ### Available pre-trained models
 We provide several pre-trained models that may be used out-of-the-box.
-The available models are: `general`, `hybiss`, `synth_complex`, `synth_3d` and `smfish_3d`.
+The available models are: `general`, `hybiss`, `synth_complex`, `fluo_live`, `synth_3d` and `smfish_3d`.
 For more information on these pre-trained models, please refer to the article and the [documentation](https://weigertlab.github.io/spotiflow/pretrained.html).

 ### Changing the cache directory
 The default cache directory root folder (where pre-trained models and datasets are stored) is, by default, `~/.spotiflow`.
 If you want to change it for your use case, you can either set the environment variable `SPOTIFLOW_CACHE_DIR` to the path you want or directly pass the desired folder as an argument (`cache_dir`) to the `Spotiflow.from_pretrained()` method (note that if the latter is chosen, the path stored in the environment variable will be ignored).